andreasavio/log-lib/README.md

 - Write to multiple data streams, such as std::cout or file streams, from multiple threads;
 - Ability to log default data types.

-The library has been built and tested on msvc 12 (2013).
+The library has been built and tested on MSVC 12 (2013).

 Contents